 Long Odds Meaning

 Long and short odds are also known as odds on, and odds against, but they mean the same thing.
 Long odds are typically shown on a betting site on a betting market where the outcome isn’t very likely.
-A good example of long odds being offered would be if a football team in the National League were set to face Manchester City of the Premier League.
-Manchester City would be the big favourites to win that match with the quality they have in their team, and so the team in the National League that they were taking on would be available to win at long odds with the majority of leading betting sites.
+A good example of long odds being offered would be if a football team in the National League were set to face Premier League side Liverpool.
+Liverpool would be the big favourites to win that match with the quality they have in their team, so the team in the National League they were taking on would be available to win at long odds with the majority of leading betting sites.

 Short Odds Meaning